stanf0rd/MEMS-analyser/ReadMe.txt

 ﻿==========================================================
                        MEMS-analyser

-    [PROJECT FREEZED AND WILL BE REWROTE USING PYTHON]
+  [PROJECT IS FROZEN AND WILL BE REWRITTEN USING PYTHON]
 ==========================================================

                      stanford: main code